campmaker LLC

 120 volts versus 12 volts

 Many van buyers and builders assume a 3000 watt inverter is necessary, but we have found a 1200 watt inverter meets the needs and significantly reduces the safety risk and complexity of the system.
 It also improves the reliability and function.
 If you only use the 120 volt inverter when you need it, you save a lot of unnecessary battery power.
-It is difficult to have air conditioning or electric heat unless you plug into shore power at a campground or carry a generator.
-Almost every gadget used in a home can be found in a 12-volt version.
 We use efficient 12 volt refrigerators.
-Our vans use gas cooktops and a externally vented heater using propane.
+Our vans use a externally vented heater using propane.

 Water